7 Common Ways to Pay for Divorce

 Getting a Personal Loan

 Personal loans can be intimidating because a lot of people don’t have a lot of experience with them.
 However, they often have better interest rates than credit cards.
 If you are interested in this option, it is best to look at more than one lender to see who has the best deal.
-The downside is that of course they are still loans and so will have interest.
+The downside is that of course they are still loans so they will have interest.

 Taking Out a 401(k) Loan

 Another option is getting a loan from your 401(k).
 This option is of course only open to people who have a substantial 401(k).
 Speak to your account holder to get exact information for you.
-Generally for these loans, you get an interest rate that you pay back to yourself, you can only get up to 50% of the total amount in your account, and you have to pay it back within five years.
+For these loans, usually you get an interest rate that you pay back to yourself, you can only get up to 50% of the total amount in your account, and you have to pay it back within five years.

 Cashing Out a Retirement Account